 In 1895, real estate developer George Dayton purchased a stretch of property in Minneapolis.
 The land was available because it had previously belonged to the Westminster Presbyterian Church, but that structure burned down.
 Thanks to the empty patch of ground, Dayton was able to build a six-story commercial building for what would later become Target.

 Many Target locations have large red concrete balls placed seemingly randomly outside of their sliding glass doors.
 This isn’t an ode to the store's aesthetic, although the red globes do fit the Target look.
-Rather, the balls are used to keep cars from driving into the door and mauling shoppers.
+Rather, the balls are used as a safety precaution to keep cars from driving into the door and mauling shoppers.

 According to Forbes, “Target has figured out how to data-mine its way into your womb, to figure out whether you have a baby on the way long before you need to start buying diapers.”
 This revelation comes after a story about a pregnant teen and her father’s discovery of her pregnancy ran in The New York Times.
 The father complained to his local Target about sending his teenage daughter diaper coupons, only to find out they were doing so because data pointed to her being pregnant, which she was.